pseigo/book-exercises/cpp-primer/ch02/README.md

   - DO: `int *p1, *p2; // both p1 and p2 are pointers to int`
   - DON'T: `int* p1, p2; // p1 is a pointer to int, p2 is an int`
 - 2.4.4/66 `constexpr` Variables: _"Generally, it is a good idea to use `constexpr` for variables that you intend to use as constant expressions."
-- 3.2.2/88: "You can avoid problems  due to conversion between `unsigned` and `int` by not using `int`s in expressions that use `size()`."
-  - In `n` is a negative integer, `s.size() < n` will almost surely evaluate to true. `n` will be implicitly converted to `unsigned` and wrap around to a very large positive number.

 ## Page references

 - 32 | Table 2.1: C++ Arithmetic Types
 - 40 | Table 2.2: Specifying the Type of a Literal
-- 85 | Table 3.1: Ways to Initialize a `string`
-  - Copy initialization & direct initialization